JosephPVera/Guide-for-DFT-calculations/Quantum-ESPRESSO/Supercell-PD/readme.md

 ```bash
 calculation = 'nscf'
 ```
 Once the calculation is done, the Kohn-Sham level diagram can be plotted using the [qe_eig.py](https://github.com/JosephPVera/Guide-for-DFT-calculations/blob/main/Quantum-ESPRESSO/Scripts/qe_eig.py) script.
+In this script, the VBM and CBM values must always be entered manually.

 🔔**Reminder:** As mentioned previously, this calculation is not necessary when using only the Gamma point.
 Therefore, the Kohn–Sham level diagram should already be obtained from the SCF calculation.